UglyToad/PdfPig/README.md

 Please note the forms are readonly and values cannot be changed or added using PdfPig.

-### Hyperlinks (0.1.0)
+### Hyperlinks

 A page has a method to extract hyperlinks (annotations of link type):

     IReadOnlyList<UglyToad.PdfPig.Content.Hyperlink> hyperlinks = page.GetHyperlinks();

-### TrueType (0.1.0)
+### TrueType

-The classes used to work with TrueType fonts in the PDF file are now available for public consumption.
+The classes used to work with TrueType fonts in the PDF file are available for public consumption.
 Given an input file:

 ```cs